Best Ergonomic Tools – Top 7 Picks for All-Day Comfort

 Flat anti-fatigue mats are just squishy floors.
 The Topo mat introduces a ‘3D Calculated Terrain’ that forces your feet to constantly, subconsciously shift, mimicking natural outdoor terrain rather than a flat kitchen floor.

-Built with premium cushioned polyurethane.
-Features contoured edges, a raised teardrop center, and back heels designed specifically for standing desk users to promote subconscious movement.
+Built with premium cushioned polyurethane, it features contoured edges, a raised teardrop center, and back heels built specifically for standing desk users to promote subconscious movement.

 Hooking your foot around the raised center teardrop stretches your calves perfectly during long standing stints.
 But the contoured terrain makes it impossible to slide your desk chair over it when you want to sit down—you have to move it manually.